 The infield is a scene where a spectator cannot see the race but is there for a general admission price ticket and the pure element of the party.
 And party they do with reckless abandon.
 In 2002 when I was there and toured the infield it was one, sloppy, muddy mess but everyone was having a great time.
-As the horses parade before the grandstands, the tradition of singing My Old Kentucky Home cannot help but make you misty eyed and happy to be in the bluegrass state.
+As the horses parade before the grandstands, the tradition of singing My Old Kentucky Home cannot help but make you misty-eyed and happy to be in the bluegrass state.
 The Kentucky residents have the lyrics memorized and the rest of us are assisted with lyric cheat sheets.
 The Call to the Post is done by the bugler before every race signifying the horses will be coming out to the track and the race will begin.
-This lets those inside placing wagers know that they need to finish placing their bets and get to their seats or buy another drink.
+This lets those inside placing wagers know they need to finish placing their bets.
 Then there are those stronger than lighter fluid Mint Juleps another tradition of the Kentucky Derby.
-If you have one, you will have a second one and maybe a third but I cannot affirm drinking more than two.
-I loved the entire event.
+If you have one, you will have a second one but I cannot admit to having more than two.
 Did you know the town of Louisville, Kentucky, home of the Kentucky Derby, is named after Louis XVI?

 Easter has always been a special holiday for me.
 It comes in the spring when everything is blooming and coming to life from the winter months.
 This is my favorite season to bake and decorate Easter cookies too.
 Here are some of the cookies I've made over the years and some Easter decorating ideas.